CQC We and I Statements

 - the people important to the dying person are listened to and their needs are respected;

-- care is tailored to the individual and delivered with compassion – with an individual care plan in place
+- care is tailored to the individual and delivered with compassion – with an individual care plan in place.

 It should not be assumed that an adult does not have capacity to make their own decisions because they are at the end of their life or dying.
 The same criteria apply to assessing capacity at this time as at any other point in their life.
 If there is concern that the adult lacks capacity, a Best Interests assessment should be conducted.
 If the outcome is that they do lack capacity, an Independent Advocate should be appointed.
-See also Mental Capacity and Independent Advocacy.
+See also the chapters on Mental Capacity and Independent Advocacy.

 5.1 Best Interests Test

-See also Best Interests
+See also Best Interests chapter